 - College Bound Student-Athlete

 - Medication Guideline Policy - PDF

-- (NEW) 2019-2020 Annual Preparticipation Physical EVALUATION - PDF - Must be uploaded to Parent/Guardian account on Register My Athlete.
+- (NEW) 2020-2021 Annual Preparticipation Physical Evaluation Form - PDF - Must be uploaded to Parent/Guardian account on Register My Athlete.
 (First page to be filled out by the appropriate healthcare professional.
 Pages labeled 1-3 to be filled out by the parent/guardian and student-athlete.)

 - Tempe All-City - Outstanding Athlete Award of Excellence Form - PDF

 - Additional AIA forms can be found on AIA's website: http://aiaonline.org/about/forms

 - Fees & Payment Information

 Please download any interactive PDFs to your desktop and fill out in Adobe Reader (current version) to enable the save as feature.
 Filling out a form in an internet browser window will NOT save your content.

 Athletics and Activities Contact